mvolkmann/blog/src/python/python-compared-to-js.md

 JavaScript variable assignments can appear inside expressions such as an `if` or loop condition, which many developers find confusing.
 This is not allowed in Python.

+The pylint Python linting tool treats module-level variables as constants.
+It will output warnings if functions modify their values.
+To avoid this, list all such variables to be modified after the `global` keyword inside functions that modify them.

 | Topic                         | JavaScript                                                                     | Python                                                    |
 | ----------------------------- | ------------------------------------------------------------------------------ | --------------------------------------------------------- |